Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/rstc/led_switcher/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Reset Controller interrupt generation example (led_switcher)
+# RSTC interrupt

-This example application demonstrates how to use the RSTC peripheral to generate an interrupt instead of generating a reset, when the Reset switch is pressed on board.
+This example shows how to use the RSTC peripheral to generate an interrupt instead of generating a reset, when the Reset switch is pressed on board.

 ## Description